BGN: A Better Chess Game Action Information Architecture

 1. Rich-shape structured data instead of CR-dependent, simple key:value pairs and the hard-to-parse movetext (SAN plus other items) for the purposes of precise data capture and storage in a variety of formats and subsystems (e.g. MongoDB or SPARK)

-2. Explicit piece from-to data to completely eliminate ambiguity and (more importantly) permit analysis of moves without having to run a chess engine against the whole game to figure out what is moving.
+2. Explicit piece from-to data completely eliminates ambiguity and (more importantly) permit analysis of moves without having to run a chess engine against the whole game to figure out what is moving.
 In other words, you can look at move 20 and know instantly what happened without replaying from move 1.
+This also easily facilitates alternate games like bughouse or variants with different sized boards such as Los Alamos Chess.

 3. Explicit piece capture and game events